-- Zone: A zone for a group of destinations.
-May be used to group destinations for simplified display, e.g. on invoices. (e.g. foreign zone 1) - Source: The source pattern.
-This is a POSIX regular expression matching the complete source URI (e.g. '.@sip\. example\.org\$ or 'someone@sip\.sipwise\.com\$ or just . to match everything).
-If you leave this field empty, the default pattern . matching everything will be set implicitly.
-Internally, this pattern will be matched against the <source_cli>@ <source_domain> fields of the CDR. - Destination: The destination pattern.
-This is a POSIX regular expression matching the complete destination URI (e.g. some one@sip\.example\.org or ^43).
-This field must be set. - Direction: Outbound for standard origination fees (applies to callers placing a call and getting billed for that) or Inbound for termination fees (applies to callees if you want to charge them for receiving various calls, e.g. for 800-numbers).
+- Source: The source pattern (prefix ie. 123 or regular expression ^123someone@sip\.sipwise\.com\$).
+The legacy default "." regular expression (matching everything) will be set implicitly. - Destination: The destination pattern (string ie. 456somebody@sip.sipwise.com, prefix ie. 456 or regular expression ^456somebody@sip\.sipwise\.com\$).
+This field must be set. - To specify a special fixed rate for any ported number in the local LNP tables belonging to an LNP provider, a fee with exact_destination match mode and destination lnp:<lnp provider ID> can be set up. - To specify an FCI (Furnished Charging Info) destination for cases when the FCI data is retreived from the LNP lookup, use a format fci=10050 where "10050" is the FCI data. - Direction: Outbound for standard origination fees (applies to callers placing a call and getting billed for that) or Inbound for termination fees (applies to callees if you want to charge them for receiving various calls, e.g. for 800-numbers).
 If in doubt, use Outbound.
 If you upload fees via CSV files, use out or in, respectively.

-✓ Important
+√ Important

-The {source, destination, direction} combination needs to be unique for a billing profile.
-The system will return an error if such a set is specified twice, both for the file upload and the input via the web interface.
+The {match mode, source, destination, direction} combination needs to be unique for a billing profile.
+The system will return an error if such a set is specified twice via web interface/ or /api, or skipped when processing the file upload.